0x-light/lightdashboard/README.md

 1. Check refresh interval setting
 2. Force refresh by clicking `[SAVE]` in settings
 3. Check browser console for API errors

+### PnL showing incorrect values
+1. Check entry prices: `walletPnLUtils.viewEntryPrices()`
+2. For existing holdings, manually set your purchase price
+3. If you transferred assets between chains, reset and re-track the entry price

 ### Comic not loading
 1. Try a different comic strip